 We combine five categories-public welfare, hospitals, health, social insurance, and veteran's services-into a single category called social services; this covers expenditures associated with three Federal programs-Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), and Medicaid.
-State and local expenditures for social services increased steadily on a per capita basis (in constant 2017 dollars) from 1995 to 2016 in Kentucky, among the competitor states, and in the U.S. overall.
-When viewed over this 22-year period, Kentucky has a higher percentage increase (118%) than the competitor states (55%) or the U.S. (59%).
-Also, Kentucky expended more of its cumulative gross domestic product on social services during this time period (5.4%) than either the competitor states (4.4%) or the U.S. (4.3%).
+State and local expenditures for social services increased steadily on a per capita basis (in constant 2018 dollars) from 1995 to 2017 in Kentucky, among the competitor states, and in the U.S. overall.
+The large increase in Kentucky beginning in 2014 reflects the effect of Medicaid expansion.
+When viewed over this 23-year period, Kentucky has a higher percentage increase (118%) than the competitor states (56%) or the U.S. (63%).
+Also, Kentucky expended more of its cumulative gross domestic product on social services during this time period (5.5%) than either the competitor states (4.4%) or the U.S. (4.3%).

-State and Local Social Services Expenditures, Per Capita, 1995-2016, Kentucky, Competitor States, and the U.S.
+State and Local Social Services Expenditures, Per Capita, 1995-2017, Kentucky, Competitor States, and the U.S.